 - Heather Benton (Montclair State University, Musical Theater 2)

-- Byron Easley (NYU Tisch, Musical Theater & Musical Theater 2)
+- Byron Easley (NYU Tisch, Musical Theater & Musical Theater 2 dance)

-- Quin Gordon (University of North Carolina School of the Arts, Dramatic Acting)
+- Quin Gordon (University of North Carolina School of the Arts, Musical Theater)

 - Michael Hanley (Boston Conservatory at Berklee, Musical Theater 2)